Photographic filter: Nomenclature

+While the same information may be present, the specific sequence of colour and density may vary by manufacturer.

+Scientific uses

 Optical filters are used in various areas of science, including in particular astronomy; photographic filters are roughly the same as "optical" filters, but in practice optical filters often need far more accurately controlled optical properties and precisely defined transmission curves than filters only made for general photography.
 Photographic filters sell in larger quantities, at correspondingly lower prices, than many laboratory filters.
 The article on optical filters has information relevant to photographic filters, particularly special-purpose photographic filters like color enhancing filters and high-quality photographic filters, like sharp cut-off UV filters.